-Canon 100D versus Panasonic GX800
+Canon 100D vs Panasonic GX800

 The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2017.
 The 100D is a DSLR, while the GX800 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (GX800) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Panasonic GX800

 An illustration of the physical size and weight of the Canon 100D and the Panasonic GX800 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is considerably smaller (35 percent) than the Canon 100D.
 Moreover, the GX800 is markedly lighter (34 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the GX800 are weather-sealed.